pbideau/Event-ST-PPP/README.md

 ### Angular velocity estimation

 The provided demo version runs the code on a short subsequence of the event sequence *dynamic_rotatation* of the *DAVIS_240C dataset* estimating the angular velocity of the event camera.
-It can be also run by executing:
+It can be run by executing:

     python src/main.py --seq dynamic_rotation -t 'rot'

 ### Linear velocity estimation

-Optionally the code is designed to also estimate the linear velocity of an event camera.
-This can be run on a short example sequence by executing:
+To estimate the linear velocity of an event camera on a short example sequence execute:

     python src/main.py --seq dynamic_translation -t 'trans'

 ### Optional parameter settings